Giebisch/NotionTwitchDashboard/README.md

 ## Usage

-Download the full application under `build/` or build it yourself.
+Download the full application under `Releases` to your right or build it yourself.

 Run it once to get a config file and add your credentials.
 Twitch channels must be comma-separated.